9 DIY Vertical Gardens For Better Herbs

 3. Repurposed Spice Rack Herb Garden

 Have you ever seen those inexpensive white wire spice racks that are meant to hang from the back of your pantry door?
-Well, garden writer Chris McLaughlin found one at a yard sale for three bucks and decided it needed to be a vertical garden: STAT.
+Well, garden writer Chris McLaughlin found one at a yard sale for three bucks and decided it needed to be a vertical herb planter: STAT.
 You can find out more about this and her other vertical gardening ideas in her book Vertical Vegetable Gardening (Alpha Books), as well as a DIY of this project on her blog Laughing Crow & Co.

 4. Repurposed Hanging File-Organizer Garden